jameshuang101/stock_price_prediction/README.md

 3. Navigate to stock_price_prediction/environments/

 4. Change the prefix in `environment.yml` to where you would like to save the environment.
+Recommended path is `~/anaconda3/envs/`.

 5. Install the environment.